 The responsibility for providing connectivity to San Joaquins stations resides primarily with local and regional transit agencies.
-SJJPA is monitoring existing transit services and encouraging local and regional transit agencies to improve and expand transit services that connect to San Joaquins stations.
-SJJPA is also requesting that transit agencies promote their connection to the San Joaquins onboard their transit services and at their stops/stations.
+SJJPA monitors existing transit services and encourages local and regional transit agencies to improve and expand transit services that connect to San Joaquins stations.
+SJJPA is also requesting that transit agencies promote their connection to the San Joaquins onboard their transit services, at their stops/stations, and through their respective websites.
 SJJPA is working to improve the coordination of fares and service schedules with connecting transit services and will seek funding opportunities to Implement transit-transfer programs for San Joaquins passengers.
-In partnership with local and regional agencies, SJJPA will\pursue Caltrans Sustainable Planning grant(s) in 2023 and 2024 to study increased connectivity at San Joaquins stations focusing on improving service to underserved disadvantaged/priority populations.
-This planning would include studying new technologies and creative ways to improve service connectivity to disadvantage/priority populations throughout the San Joaquin Corridor.
+In partnership with local and regional agencies, SJJPA is pursuing Caltrans Sustainable Planning grant(s) in 2024 and 2025 to study increased connectivity at San Joaquins stations focusing on improving service to underserved disadvantaged/priority populations.
+This planning would include studying new technologies and creative ways to improve service connectivity to disadvantage/priority populations throughout the San Joaquins corridor.